 The Oneida-Herkimer Solid Waste Authority offers the following tips to minimize waste, increase recycling and save money on your summer parties.

 - Fill up pitchers of water, lemonade and iced tea instead of buying large quantities of personal-sized beverage containers.
 This not only reduces waste, but saves money, too!

 - Encourage recycling by placing clearly labeled recycling bins next to garbage cans.
-Keep the bins next to each other to increase recycling.
+Keep the bins side by side to increase recycling.

 - Solo Cups: Make sure party guests are aware that plastic cups can be recycled.
 ALL plastic bottles, cups and containers (excluding Styrofoam, prescription medicine bottles and motor oil bottles) can be placed in your recycling bin.

 - Avoid Styrofoam: Reusable plates and bowls are always the best choice, but if you are choosing disposable plates and bowls, avoid Styrofoam.
 Styrofoam cannot be placed in the recycling bin.
 Paper plates are a better alternative to Styrofoam; although they are not recyclable, they will take much less time to break down.
 Look for biodegradable and recycled-content paper goods.

 - Propane tanks: Whether you’re using a 1-pound or 100-pound propane tank, never place the tank in your recycling container or garbage can.
 Propane tanks can be delivered to the Authority’s Utica & Rome EcoDrops for proper recycling/disposal at NO CHARGE.
 (Visit ohswa.org for hours and locations.)

 - Garden hoses: Reminder that garden hoses are not accepted for recycling and should be placed in your regular garbage for disposal.